theJoshMuller/audio-interlinearify/README.md

 sudo pacman -S ffmpeg sox
 ```

-But it will depend on your system.
+Your installation command will depend on your system.

 ## 3. Usage

-To make an interlinear audio bible, you'll need a text and audio file for each language you want to stitch together.
+To make an interlinear audio bible, you'll need a text (`txt`) and audio (`mp3`) file for each language, for each chapter you want to create an interlinear audio file for.

+The text files will need to have each "segment" (verse, sentence, etc.) that you want separated by lines, and _each txt file will need to have the same number of lines._

-example files are provided in `./sample_data`
+Example files are provided in `./sample_data`

 Here's the syntax for the command: